Connects: Seattle, WA, to Dawson Creek, BC

 S 555.3 Gas station with diesel; turnoff for Prince George airport.

 S 559.6 PRINCE GEORGE (pop.
-85,035) at junction with Yellowhead Highway 16 to Edmonton and Prince Rupert.
-Prince George has all services including dining, gas, shopping, lodging, auto/RV repair.
-Visitor information.
-Attractions include Railway & Forestry Museum, The Exploration Place and Two Rivers Gallery (go to Golden Raven).
-Campgrounds are noted along the route and West Lake Campground is west on Highway 16, with Blue Cedars Campground (3.8 miles from Prince George) and West Lake Campground and RV Park (5.7 miles from Prince George).
+74,003) at junction with Yellowhead Highway 16 east to Edmonton and west to Prince Rupert.
+Prince George has all services including dining, gas, shopping, lodging (Super 8, Canadas Best Value Inn and other major chains), auto/RV repair.
+Visitor information is located on First Avenue.
+Attractions include the Railway & Forestry Museum, The Exploration Place and Two Rivers Gallery.
+Campgrounds south and north of Prince George on Highway 97 are noted in this log.
+Additionally, Blue Cedars Campground is 3.8 miles west from this junction on Highway 16.

 S 567.9 Hartway RV Park and Room Rental with campground and bed and breakfast.